-3. Select Get System Report and copy/paste it into your Support Ticket, if you’re still having issues.
-The information included will help our support team solve the issue more quickly.
+Select Get System Report and copy/paste it into your Support Ticket, if you’re still having issues.
+The information included will help our support team narrow down the issue much quicker.

 WordPress Environment ↑ Back to top